-If you are looking for a quick and easy fall dessert you will love this no-bake apple pie.
-The buttery crust, sweet apple pie filling, and crumbly topping are delicious and super easy to make.
+If you are looking for a quick and easy fall dessert, you will love this easy apple pie with a graham cracker crust.
+The buttery cookie crust, sweet apple pie filling, and crumbly topping are delicious and super easy to make.

-You can make this no-bake apple pie with any cookie you want like biscoff, speculaas, shortbread, or even left over cake (really this is delicious!).
+- Cookies - You can make this no-bake apple pie with any cookie you want, like biscoff, speculaas, shortbread, graham cracker, or even leftover cake (really, this is delicious!).
 I used digestives for this recipe.

-I think pears, cherries of other ‘hard’ fruits will be delicious in this recipe.
-Just make sure you don’t overcook them.
+I think pears, cherries, strawberries, prunes, or any other stone fruit will be delicious in this recipe.
+Just make sure you don't overcook them.

 For the cookie crust